naveensaikumar07/py-scripts/README.md

 # sh-scripts
-#this repo is used to store shell scripts
+#this repo is all about python scripts